Fastest Growing SDKs of 2017

 Given ad-displaying SDKs command a great deal of developer mindshare already, we don’t have much narrative to add.
 However, a space that may be under-reported in ad tech is mediation.
 For those who are unfamiliar, mediation SDKs allow developers and publishers to increase ad revenues by enabling apps to serve ads from multiple sources while ensuring that the ads that generate the most revenue are displayed at all times.
 For example, as the app developer, while you might install Vungle, Chartboost, and AdColony into your app to serve ads, you can use AdMob mediation to pick the ad that will pay you the most an any given time.
 This alleviates the burden of optimizing ad revenue yourself.

 To use mediation in your mobile app, you often need to include adapters that allow the mediation SDK to communicate with ad-displaying SDKs.
-The fastest growing mediation adapter was between Admob mediation and Facebook Audience Network.
+The fastest growing mediation adapter was between Admob mediation and the Facebook Audience Network.

 As a developer, it may be useful to know that despite the massive technology shifts and hype cycles in AI, AR/VR, Blockchain, and cats, one thing remains constant: your peers still choose ads as a tried and trusted way to monetize their apps.